The Academy of Finland’s research councils will be reorganised. The idea is to have three research councils instead of four. Why is that?

 The three research councils will start operations as of 2019.
 Those applying for funding in September 2018 will address their applications to the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, or the Research Council for Natural Sciences and Engineering.
 The September 2018 call text was published in early July.

 How will I know which research council is the right one for my application?

-When deciding on the most suitable research council, it’s best to look at the research councils’ research fields from a broad perspective.
+When deciding on the most suitable research council, it’s best that you look at the research councils' research fields from a broad perspective.
 Also, it’s good to remember that you will still be able to choose five research fields for your application when you’re submitting it in the online services.
 Read more about the new research council model on our website.